 On November 15th, President Biden signed the Infrastructure Investment and Jobs Act (IIJA).
 The bill represents the culmination of months of negotiations between House Democrats and Republicans as well as within the two parties.
-The goal of the bill is to significantly revitalize and modernize American infrastructure – the various systems, equipment, and structures that make modern life possible.
+The goal of this US infrastructure bill is to significantly revitalize and modernize American infrastructure – the various systems, equipment, and structures that make modern life possible.
 Although significantly less than the original bill, the $1.2 trillion package represents one of the most significant investments by the federal government in infrastructure since the Great Depression.1

-What the Bill Includes
+What the 2021 Infrastructure Bill Includes

 The Infrastructure Investment and Jobs Act invests billions of dollars into a wide range of areas: roads, bridges, ports, railways, water systems, power grids, and internet access.
 This includes money for the construction of electric vehicle charging stations and $5 billion for electric and hybrid school buses, $15 billion for replacing toxic lead water pipes, and investments to help reach the 19% of American homes that still lack internet access.2 These elements represent only a small part of the overall scope of the bill which the White House has compared to the Transcontinental Railroad or Interstate Highway system in its importance for the future.3